You can find this document as PDF here.

 $ php --version # Should be at least 7.2 $ /opt/fpmmm/bin/fpmmm --version 2.2.0 $ /opt/fpmmm/bin/fpmmm --config=/etc/fpmmm.conf 1 $ cat /var/log/fpmmm/fpmmm.log

-# Put everything related to fpmmm agent/daemon itself into this section [self] # How long fpmmm should sleep when run as daemon Interval = 60 MyPidFile = /run/lock/fpmmm/fpmmm.pid # Put everything in here which belongs to all instances/machines [default] # Type of section: # instance for a normal MariaDB/MySQL database # machine for a server # Type = instance # LogLevels are: # 1 is logging only errors # 2 is logging errors and warnings (this is the default) # 3 logs some informations messages as well # 4 logs everything (for debugging purposes only) LogLevel = 2 LogFile = /var/log/fpmmm/fpmmm.log # Directory where the cache files should be written to: CacheFileBase = /var/cache/fpmmm/fpmmm # Currently supported formats are zabbix, nagios, icinga, centreon and snmp, default is zabbix # OutputFormat = zabbix AgentLockFile = /run/lock/fpmmm/fpmmm.lock # If you agent is not located in the same time zone as your server # For US something like -6.0 to our MaaS Server # For Asia something like +7.0 to our MaaS Server # TimeShift = +0.0 TimeZone = Europe/Zurich # Zabbix Server IP address ZabbixServer = <192.168.1.42> # Can be one of: minimal, nomal, extensive DataGathering = normal # Here you could enter the hostname of your machine (uname -n) [<my_machine>] # This MUST match Hostname in Zabbix!
-Type = machine Modules = fpmmm server smart # All MySQL databases here # Try to avoid section names with spaces! # Here you could add a random name of your MySQL/MariaDB instance [<my_mysqld>] # This MUST match Hostname in Zabbix!
-Type = instance Username = <fpmmm_agent> Password = <secret> MysqlHost = <127.0.0.1> MysqlPort = 3306 MysqlPort = 3306 Modules = process mysql myisam innodb master slave security data user DbPidFile = /var/run/mysqld/mysqld.pid
+# Put everything related to fpmmm agent/daemon itself into this section [self] # How long fpmmm should sleep when run as daemon Interval = 60 MyPidFile = /run/lock/fpmmm/fpmmm.pid # Put everything in here which belongs to all instances/machines [default] # Type of section: # instance for a normal MariaDB/MySQL database # machine for a server # Type = instance # LogLevels are: # 1 is logging only errors # 2 is logging errors and warnings (this is the default) # 3 logs some informations messages as well # 4 logs everything (for debugging purposes only) LogLevel = 2 LogFile = /var/log/fpmmm/fpmmm.log # Base name of the fpmmm cache files CacheFileBase = /var/cache/fpmmm/fpmmm # Currently supported formats are zabbix, nagios, icinga, centreon and snmp, default is zabbix # OutputFormat = zabbix AgentLockFile = /run/lock/fpmmm/fpmmm.lock # If you agent is not located in the same time zone as your server # For US something like -6.0 to our MaaS Server # For Asia something like +7.0 to our MaaS Server # TimeShift = +0.0 TimeZone = Europe/Zurich # Zabbix Server IP address ZabbixServer = <127.0.0.1> # Can be one of: minimal, nomal, extensive DataGathering = normal # Here you could enter the hostname of your machine (uname -n) [<my_machine>] # This MUST match Hostname in Zabbix!
+Type = machine Modules = fpmmm server # All MySQL databases here # Try to avoid section names with spaces! # Here you could add a random name of your MySQL/MariaDB instance [<my_mysqld>] # This MUST match Hostname in Zabbix!
+Type = instance Username = <fpmmm_agent> Password = <secret> MysqlHost = <127.0.0.1> MysqlPort = 3306 Modules = process mysql myisam innodb master slave security data user DbPidFile = /run/mysqld/mysqld.pid

 For every database instance you want to monitor you have to add an extra section.
-This allows you to monitor several MariaDB/MySQL databases running on the same machine.
+This allows you to monitor several MariaDB/MySQL/PostgreSQL databases running on the same machine (rare cases).

-Important: The section name MUST match the Hostname which you have entered in the Zabbix Server!!!
+The configuration file section name ([<some name>]) MUST match the Hostname in the Zabbix Server!!!

-The FromDual Performance Monitor Agent is split into several different Modules.
+The FromDual Performance Monitor can call several different Modules.
 For every Module there is a:

 -